 Students who are selected for the program must make a four-year commitment, maintain a cumulative grade point average of 2.5, complete 10 hours per week of community service and leadership activities, and place community service and leadership development among their highest priorities at Rhodes.

 Membership in fraternities and sororities places an emphasis on volunteer service, academic achievement, and leadership.
 Such opportunities are available through any of Rhodes’ 14 nationally-affiliated Greek letter organizations.
-Seven organizations for men currently hold charters at Rhodes.
-These groups include Alpha Tau Omega, Kappa Alpha Order, Kappa Alpha Psi, Kappa Sigma, Pi Kappa Alpha, Sigma Alpha Epsilon, and Sigma Nu.
+Eight organizations for men currently hold charters at Rhodes.
+These groups include Alpha Tau Omega, Alpha Phi Alpha, Kappa Alpha Order, Kappa Alpha Psi, Kappa Sigma, Pi Kappa Alpha, Sigma Alpha Epsilon, and Sigma Nu.
 The seven sororities currently holding chapters at Rhodes include Alpha Kappa Alpha, Alpha Omicron Pi, Chi Omega, Delta Delta Delta, Kappa Delta, Delta Sigma Theta, and Sigma Gamma Rho.

 Each IFC fraternity chapter is represented on the Interfraternity Council (IFC).
 Sororities are represented on the Panhellenic Council (PAN).
 Historically black fraternities and sororities are represented by the National Pan-Hellenic Council (NPHC).
 PAN, NPHC, and IFC, in cooperation with the Director of Student Activities, work together to host educational programs, recruit new members, implement campus and inter/national policy, and regulate group activity.